The-DevBlog/bevy_pathfinding/readme.md

     - Separation -> separation weight (how strongly it steers away)
     - Cohesion -> cohesion weight (how strongly it steers inward)
     - Alignment ->  alignment weight (how strongly it matches neighbor heading)
-    - Radius -> how far each boid “sees” before applying above factors
+    - Radius -> how far each boid “sees” before applying above the factors

 ![debug UI demo](assets/debug_ui_demo.gif)